Inter partes review

-An inter partes review (IPR) is a procedure for challenging the validity of a United States patent before the United States Patent and Trademark Office.
+In United States patent law, an inter partes review (IPR) is a procedure for challenging the validity of a United States patent before the United States Patent and Trademark Office.

 History

 The inter partes review procedure was enacted on September 16, 2012 as part of the America Invents Act.
 It replaced a previous review procedure called inter partes reexamination, which in turn stemmed from ex parte reexamination proceedings.
-Under the ex parte system, any person at any time could challenge the validity of a patent on the basis that its claims were already obvious or unoriginal based on prior art.
+Under the ex parte system, any person at any time could challenge the validity of a patent on the basis that its claims were obvious or not new based on prior art.
 Under post-2012 inter partes review, petitioners must demonstrate a "reasonable likelihood that" the party challenging the patent at issue "would prevail" in the dispute, rather than requiring that it demonstrate a "substantial new question of patentability."

 Process

-An inter partes review is used to challenge the patentability of one or more claims in a U.S. patent only on a ground that could be raised under 35 U.S.C. §§ 102 or 103, and only on the basis of prior art consisting of patents or printed publications.
+An inter partes review is used to challenge the patentability of one or more claims in a U.S. patent only on a ground that could be raised under 35 U.S.C. §§ 102 (novelty) or 103 (non-obviousness), and only on the basis of prior art consisting of patents or printed publications.
 The procedure is conducted by the Patent Trial and Appeal Board (PTAB).
 Whereas patent validity used to require a jury trial within the District Courts, the inter partes review process allows the PTAB to hold a hearing with the respective parties and make its decision from that.
 Appeals to a PTAB's decision are heard by the United States Court of Appeals for the Federal Circuit.
 This process is designed to reduce the costs and time of litigating patents; a jury trial may require millions of dollars to be spent by parties, while an inter partes review can cost only hundreds of thousands of dollars or less in some cases.

 One may still issue a patent challenge in a District Court, rather than request an inter partes review.
 As of mid-2017, over a thousand patents have been cancelled as a result of the inter partes review process, and there were more inter partes review cases heard through mid-2017 compared to any individual circuit court.